mgcsweek/csweekmon/README.md

 python3 run.py --delay=0.5
 ```

-### Settings
-If you want to speed up the text crawl, set the `delay` command-line flag.
-If you want to remove text completely and just get the final scoreboard set the `no-verbose` flag.
-Use `python3 run.py --help` for help with flags.

 ### Adding your own AI
 You will need to create your own strategy in a separate file, for example `<file>.py`.
 It should look like a class resembling the ones in `strategies.py`.
 To get your AI to compete in a tournament, simply edit `run.py` and modify it slightly:
  - at the top: